-The financial statements of Fresno County Transportation Authority's pass-through Measure C Funds (Measure C Funds) of the City of Fowler, California (the City) have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to governmental units.
+The financial statements of Fresno County Transportation Authority's pass-through Measure C Funds (Measure C Funds) of the City of Mendota, California (the City) have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to governmental units.
 The financial statements presented are only from the accounts and financial transactions of the Fresno County Transportation Authority's pass-through Measure C Funds of the City.
-Accordingly, they do not present the financial position or the results of operations of the City.
+Accordingly, they do not present the financial position or the results of operations of the City or its Special Revenue Fund types.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The more significant of the City's accounting policies are described below.